Once Upon a Time (game)

-Once Upon a Time is a card game produced by Atlas Games, originally released in 1994 with a second edition published in December 1995 and the current third edition in October 2012.
+Once Upon a Time is a card game produced by Atlas Games in 1994 in which the entire group of players collaborate to tell a story, each to use up all of the storytelling cards in their hand first.

+Description

 One object of Once Upon a Time is to tell a fairy tale as a group.
 While the story is developed by the whole group, the competitive aspect of the game is that each player has an individual goal of using all of the "Storytelling" cards they have in hand, and finishing the story with their own special "Happy Ever After" card.

 Only one player at a time is the current storyteller, giving them a chance to play their Storytelling cards, while the other players have a chance to "interrupt" the story and become the storyteller if, for example, the storyteller mentions something on one of the interrupting player's cards.

 Gameplay

 Each player is dealt a hand of cards that represent story elements: objects, people, events, and "aspects" often involved in fairy tales (for instance, there are cards for "crown", "key", "stepmother", "a death", "time passes", "sleeping", et cetera).
 These "Storytelling" cards represent ingredients of a fairy tale, i.e. words or phrases that are likely to appear in fairy tales.
 From a different deck of cards, each player is also dealt a single "Happy Ever After" ending card, to be kept secret from other players until it is used.
 The object of the game for each player is to use their cards in telling a story, finishing the story by using their Happy Ever After card.

 One player at a time is the storyteller.
 (The 2nd edition rules suggest the starting storyteller could be the "player with the longest beard", or any other method upon which the players agree.)
 Whenever a story ingredient is mentioned, if any player has a Storytelling card for that ingredient, he or she can play it and become (or continue being) the storyteller.
 A player may be required to draw extra Storytelling cards (for example, when they are the storyteller and are interrupted by another player who becomes the new storyteller, or if he or she hesitates for too long while telling the story).
 If the storyteller ends the story with the ending on their Happy Ever After card, and is out of cards, he or she wins.
 Players are expected to cooperate (to some extent) in order to avoid contradictions in the story as it develops, for the story to make sense, and (according to the rulebook) that any ending to the story is "satisfying".